BellaMrx/HTML_Cheat_Sheets/README.md

 All HTML5 elements and their attributes.

+Detailed information about HTML can be found here - [HTML Guide](https://github.com/BellaMrx/HTML_Guide) - Detailed guide about HTML5 (all basics for HTML) + templates.

 ## HTML Basic Elements
 | Element            | Description                                             |
 | ------------------ | ------------------------------------------------------- |